cowlicks/GSoC-proposal/proposal.markdown

 ### weekly detail
 * bool spec, spec with how other types should be handled.
-* modify c routines
+* sparsetools/*.h improvement
+    * bool comparisons
+    * return different types
 * testing suite

 * numpy types handling
 * returning numpy types
     * mat mult with numpy type
     * comparison with numpy type
 * returning sparse matrices
+    * operations with scalars
-    * mult or div with vector like things.
+    * operations with vector types
-    * comparison with scalar like things.
+    * operations with matrix type

 ### Previous work with SciPy